hroskes/trackSplitting/README.txt

 Like the previous function, but uses multiple files.
 The profiles and histograms are all made together on one canvas.
-If you uncomment the section in the middle, it will also make scatterplots, separately for each file. using nProfiles().
+If you uncomment the section in the middle, it will also make scatterplots, separately for each file.
 So there will be 56 profiles, 8 histograms, and if you make them, 56*nFiles scatterplots.
-The parameters are all explained either in nProfiles.C or in the previous makePlots() function.
+The parameters are all explained either in trackSplitPlot() or in the previous makePlots() function.
 If you make scatterplots, names[i] are also used in their filenames, so in that case none of them can have spaces.

 To run: